Moving to Los Angeles? Here's Everything You Need to Know

 flip flops nice shoes.
 You’ll also need to buy a car for the long commutes and traffic times in this spacious labyrinth.

 It’s a city of extremes, and relocating to Los Angeles will bring you face to face with both the most superficial and the most high-brow entertainment you’ve likely experienced.
 Bring your family on a stroll along the Hollywood Boulevard (squinting your eyes so the stars’ names look like yours) and head to one of the many family-fun venues in the Hollywood area.
 Looking for some meaning?
 Aren’t we all.
 Try the old-school theatres in Venice Beach, watch a Tony-winner in the Geffen Playhouse and pretend to enjoy the sublime compositions of the LA Opera.
+Looking for somewhere to stay?
+Fluid Mosaics is just one of Plum Guide’s hand-picked homes in Venice.

 If you’re worried about your kids remaining active and retaining a healthy interest in sports, Los Angeles has got you covered.
 It’s even done us the service of sticking its name in the various teams.
 Why, there’s the Los Angeles Lakers, the Los Angeles Chargers, the Los Angeles Rams…add any plural to the city’s name and you’ve got yourself a team.
 There’s football, the other football, basketball, baseball and many more.